Deterra samples and information available during NAAG Eastern Region meeting

 MINNEAPOLIS (October 28, 2015) — To provide a tangible tool for leaders and consumers across the country to take action in preventing prescription drug abuse, Verde Technologies announces a series of initiatives to distribute the Deterra Drug Deactivation System for safe, in-home deactivation and disposal of prescription painkillers.
 The Deterra programs will be shared during the National Association of Attorneys General (NAAG) Eastern Region meeting at the New York University Law School, from Thursday, Oct.
 29 through Friday, Oct.
 30, 2015, where attendees will discuss best practices for combatting the heroin epidemic in the Northeast United States and nationally.
 The Deterra programs provide a concrete, cost-effective way for law enforcement, advocacy groups, healthcare, parents and more to safely deactivate and remove prescription drugs from the home.
 With estimates that 70 percent of prescription opioid abusers obtain drugs from family or friends’ medicine cabinets, safe disposal of leftover prescription painkillers plays a critical role in preventing prescription drug abuse.
 Preventing prescription drug abuse also reduces heroin addiction, as three out of four people with a heroin dependence began with prescription opioids.
 The Deterra initiatives also support the Obama Administration’s new efforts to address the prescription drug abuse and heroin epidemic.

-The Deterra System is a self-contained package that works by using patented Molecular Adsorption Technology (MAT12™) to neutralize the active ingredients in opioid painkillers and other drugs in pill, liquid and transdermal patch forms.
+The Deterra System is a self-contained package that works by using patented Molecular Adsorption Technology (MAT12™) to deactivate the active ingredients in opioid painkillers and other drugs in pill, liquid and transdermal patch forms.
 The cost-effective Deterra System contains a proprietary activated carbon that bonds to pharmaceutical compounds when water is added, rendering the drugs ineffective and safe for disposal in any setting – home, clinic or hospital.

 As of 2014, there were more than 1,700 published reports of the occurrence of pharmaceuticals in sewage, surface waters, ground waters and elsewhere.
 Federal, state and local authorities are now recommending (and many requiring) that pharmaceuticals not be disposed in the toilet or sink.
 The Deterra System eliminates these negative impacts of disposal, keeping leftover pharmaceuticals out of water, landfills and the wrong hands.